 Beginning in the tax year 2018 Minnesota is now offering credits on the sale or rental of agricultural equipment.
 There are some hoops to jump through to qualify for this credit but proper planning should make it easier to attain.
 One important thing to know right away is the farmer does not qualify for the credit if the sale is to a related party, unfortunately.

-The Minnesota legislature has released all forms and information to help guide tax preparers and tax payers through this process.
-There are many other changes regarding business structures, treatment of income and depreciation that have been made or stayed the same on the federal level.
+The Minnesota legislature has released all forms and information to help guide tax preparers and taxpayers through this process.
+There are many other changes regarding business structures, treatment of income, and depreciation that have been made or stayed the same on the federal level.
 You are encouraged to set up a time with your tax preparer or advisor to sit down and talk about these before making any changes.
-Between the internet and the news there is a lot of information out there, some of it incorrect, misleading, and outdated and can cause confusion.
-As a CPA myself and the many others around here we are all doing our best to keep up with the latest news and regulations for our clients.
+Between the internet and the news, there is a lot of information out there, some of it incorrect, misleading, and outdated and can cause confusion.
+As a CPA I and the many others around here we are all doing our best to keep up with the latest news and regulations for our clients.